-Treatment options are internal fixation (after closed or open reduction), total hip arthroplasty (THA) or hemiarthroplasty (7).
-Choice is guided by the patient's biological age, activity level, health and supposed remaining life span.
-For a majority, those with functional and/or psychological limitations, hemiarthroplasty is the most suitable choice.
+Treatment options are internal fixation (after closed or open reduction), total hip arthroplasty (THA) or hemiarthroplasty (10).
+The choice, is guided by the patient's biological age, activity level, and comorbidities, or contrary the remaining life span.
+For a majority, those with functional and/or psychological limitations, hemiarthroplasty is the most suitable choice (11).
 The benefits are: "forgiving" surgery (can be performed by surgeons with less experience, i.e. emergency procedure), shorter surgery time, less bleeding and lower risk of dislocation.
-In active individuals hemiarthroplasty carries an unacceptable high risk of acetabulum erosion.
-In those cases, THA has been suggested as a better option but recent metaanalyses have failed to detect any clinically relevant difference between THAs and modern hemiarthroplasties (8).
+In active individuals with a longer remaining life span hemiarthroplasty carries an unacceptable high risk of acetabulum erosion.
+In those cases, THA has been suggested as a better option but recent metaanalyses have failed to detect any clinically relevant difference between THAs and modern hemiarthroplasties (12).
 THA in fracture cases puts higher demands on the surgeon, as malpositioned implant parts increase the risk of dislocation and pain.
 The surgery time is longer, and altogether THA procedures may be demanding to cope with, within an emergency setting.
-Arthroplasty in fracture patients should be cemented (less risk of periprosthetic fracture) and inserted via direct lateral approach (less risk of dislocation) (9-13).
+Arthroplasty in fracture patients should be cemented (less risk of periprosthetic fracture) and inserted via direct lateral approach (less risk of dislocation) (13-17).

-Increased risk of perioperative death in connection with the cementation process can be limited by proper anesthesiologic care and cementing technique (thorough lavage, no excessive pressure etc) (14).
-In addition, uncemented stems are associated with a higher risk of death after the first postoperative week (15, 16).
-This may be due to their higher risk of periprosthetic fracture.
+Increased risk of perioperative death in connection with the cementation process can be limited by proper anesthesiologic care and cementing technique (thorough lavage, no excessive pressure etc) (18).
+In addition, uncemented stems are associated with a higher risk of death after the first postoperative week potentially due to their higher risk of periprosthetic fracture (19).

 Internal fixation may be suitable for younger individuals, as they may have a slightly lower risk of non-union than geriatric patients have.
 If healthy, the young patients can better withstand a secondary procedure if needed.
 And if they heal, they maintain their native hip joint.
-The age limit for primary prosthesis is controversial.
-60, or 65 years are suggested.
+The age limit for primary arthroplasty is controversial.
+Age limits of 60, or 65 years are suggested.
 The important thing is to understand the concept of biological age.
-For example a 55-year-old with pre-senile dementia and functional limitation may benefit from hemiarthroplasty.
-Regarding reduction of the fracture, there is no clear evidence that open reduction adds any benefit compared to closed ditto, but studies are very scarce.
+For example a 55-year-old with pre-senile dementia and functional limitation may benefit from hemiarthroplasty with a more reliable mobilization.
+Regarding fracture reduction, there is no clear evidence that open reduction adds any benefit compared to closed ditto, but studies are very scarce.